+Dry macaroni, Elmer's glue, and the occult.
 Works by the Iron Maiden fan in you Arts and Crafts class.
-Don't miss the Victorian memento mori made of human hair.
 Also featuring new paintings by Sean Miller.
 Roq la Rue, 2224 Second Ave, 374-8977.
 Through Aug 2.

 CAROLYN KRIEG, LAUREN GROSSMAN

-Krieg's work combines original and found photographs, hand and digital manipulation, and darkroom trickery to produce strikingly rich chromogenic images.
+Krieg's work combines found photographs, hand and digital manipulation, and darkroom trickery to produce strikingly rich chromogenic images.
 Grossman's sculptures contrast mechanics and religious metaphor.
+Artists talk Thurs July 18 at 7 pm.
 Esther Claypool Gallery, 617 Western Ave, 264-1586.
 Through July 27.

 YUKI KUNIYUKI JR. AND I. H. KUNIYUKI

 Photographic grab bag acting as a dialogue between two long-lost relatives.
 M. Rosetta Hunter Art Gallery, Seattle Central Community College, 1701 Broadway, 344-4379.
 Through Aug 16.

 The Kustom Purse concept is back in this snappy clothing store; this installment features a more time-honored fetish object.
 Kuhlman, 2419 First Ave, 441-1999.
 Through Aug 31.

 Two words: tree crotches.
 What are you waiting for?
 Two Bells, 2313 Fourth Ave, 441-3050.
 Through Aug 31.